FlorianWilhelm/pytanis/docs/usage/review.md

 4. communicate with the reviewers occasionally for updates,
 5. track the whole process.

-## 1. Finding external Reviewers and learning about their preferences
+## 1. Finding external Reviewers and Learning about their Preferences

 For the PyConDE / PyData Berlin 2023, we were looking for about 50 external reviewers since we expected about 400 proposals, and we wanted to have 3 reviews per proposal.
 This would amount to about 25 proposals to review per person